top of page

 3. Layers are your friends.

 I love working with layers when taking portraits or headshots.
 It can be so fun to play with taking a jacket on and off and that can make for some of the most dynamic headshots that make you stand out.
+Layers also give you more options in the simplest way.
+Try some shots with layers on and off and you'll be glad you have the variety.

 4. When in doubt, opt for long sleeves and pants.